 Application forms and references will be rated by a short-listing panel assessing professional practice, academic ability, experience, motivation, suitability for training etc.

-All shortlisted candidates will participate in an interview where the candidate’s suitability, motivation and experience to follow this residency will be considered.
+All shortlisted candidates will be given some choreographic, writing and collaborative tasks and they will be invited to participate in an interview where the candidate’s suitability, motivation and experience to follow this residency will be considered.

-All Successful applicants of teh second stage will be given their tasks on 23rd of May and will be expected to work independently and collaboratively online during 25-26-27th May.
-Interviews will be held on Monday 28th and 29th of May.
+All successful applicants of the second stage will be given their tasks on the 15th of May and will be expected to work independently and collaboratively online during the 17-18-19th of May.
+Interviews will be held on Thursday 23rd and Friday 24th of May.

-In case you have any questions and queries, please do not hesitate to contact the Director of PRES
+In case you have any questions and queries, please do not hesitate to contact the Organizer and Training Mentor of PReS: